Percolation for two-dimensional excursion clouds and the discrete Gaussian free field: Introduction

 \subsection{Background and main result}

 The Brownian excursion cloud on the unit disk $\D,$ introduced by Lawler and Werner in \cite{lawler2000universality}, is a conformally invariant Poissonian cloud of planar Brownian motion trajectories, starting and ending on the boundary of $\D$.
 Roughly speaking, the number of trajectories is controlled by an intensity parameter $\intens>0.$ One can view the Brownian excursion cloud as a natural version of Brownian interlacements in the hyperbolic disc.
 Varying the intensity parameter, one may consider percolative properties of the corresponding vacant set, that is, the set of points visited by no trajectory in the cloud.
 Given $r\in{[0,1)},$ consider the event that the disc of radius $r$ about $0$ can be connected to $\partial \mathbb{D}$ within the vacant set, and denote by $\intens_*^c(r)$ the associated percolation critical parameter, see \eqref{def:u*c}.
 We will verify that percolation occurs with positive probability if and only if $u<\pi/3$ independently of $r$, that is, $\intens_*^c(r)$ equals $\pi/3$ for all $r\in{[0,1)}$, cf.\ Theorem~\ref{t.mainthm}.
-(An essentially equivalent statement for $u_*^c$ is contained in the informal discussion of \cite{werner-qian}, Section~5, but no proof is given there.)
+(This follows from an SLE computation and is certainly known to experts; an essentially equivalent statement for $u_*^c$ is contained in the informal discussion of \cite{werner-qian}, Section~5.)

 There is an analogous discrete model in which one considers a random walk excursion cloud on $\D_n:=n^{-1}\Z^2\cap\D,$ see for instance \cite{ArLuSe-20a}.
 The corresponding question about vacant set percolation may then be formulated as follows.
 For fixed $r\in{[0,1)}$ and $u>0,$ we say that percolation occurs if the discrete ball $B_n(r)$ of radius $r$ (see below \eqref{eq:setDiscreteApprox}) can be connected to the boundary of $B_n(1-\eps)$ in the vacant set of the discrete excursion process at intensity $u$ on $\D_n$, as $n\rightarrow\infty$ and $\eps\rightarrow0$ in that order.
 (We will show that one may take $\eps \sim n^{-1/7}$ and only let $n \to \infty$.)
 In Theorem~\ref{the:maindisexc}, we prove that percolation in this sense occurs with positive probability if and only if $u<\pi/3,$ by comparing with the continuum scaling limit, the Brownian excursion cloud.
 In other words, the critical parameter $\intens_*^d(r)$ for the discrete excursion cloud, see \eqref{def:u*}, is also equal to $\pi/3$ for all $r\in{[0,1)},$ and similarly percolation does not occur at criticality.